Magis Fellowship for USF Students

 Projects may include, but are not limited to:

-• Developing of a policy brief or position paper
+- Developing a policy brief or position paper

-Fellows receive support from faculty and staff mentors to ensure the fellowship does not only benefit the campus community but is also a developmental and leadership opportunity for the student.
+Fellows receive support from faculty and staff mentors to ensure the fellowship not only benefits the campus community, but it also serves as a developmental and leadership opportunity for the student.

 Application